-Critical Risk Substantial Risk Moderate Risk Low Risk Carer's health is Carer has health need Carer's health at risk Carer's health breaking/has broken that requires attention. without intervention. beginning to be down. affected.
-Carer's emotional Significant impact on Some impact on Caring role wellbeing is carer's emotional carer's emotional beginning to have an breaking/has broken wellbeing. wellbeing. impact on emotional down. wellbeing.
+Critical Risk Substantial Risk Moderate Risk Low Risk Carer's health is breaking/has broken down.
+Carer has health need that requires attention.
+Carer's health at risk without intervention.
+Carer's health beginning to be affected.
+Carer's emotional wellbeing is breaking/has broken down.
+Significant impact on carer's emotional wellbeing.
+Some impact on carer's emotional wellbeing.
+Caring role beginning to have an impact on emotional wellbeing.